hudson155/kairo/feature/organization/README.md

 but should not include anything pertaining to feature implementations or users.

 **A note about organization features:**
-An organization's features are different than Limber features.
+An organization's features are different from Limber features.
 Limber Features are a building block in the Limber framework.
 Organization features define a piece of functionality in the app.
-However, organization feaures are backed by Limber Features.
+However, organization features are backed by Limber Features.